Spring is Here

 What's Old Is New Again!

-Now that spring is here, the latest over used weather term is now pollen vortex.
-Remember the weather pattern called the polar vortex during last winter?
-The extended long brutal winter is wreaking havoc for allergy sufferers, why?
-Because the extended cold weather delayed the gradual blooming of trees this spring time causing the tree pollen count to be extremely high.
+Now that spring is here; the latest overused weather term is pollen vortex.
+Remember the weather pattern called the polar vortex last winter?
+The extended, brutal winter is wreaking havoc on allergy sufferers.
+Why?
+The extended cold weather delayed the gradual blooming of trees this springtime, causing the tree pollen count to be extremely high.

-Every morning my car reminds me, that spring is here with the green powder (pollen) covering the entire car.
-In addition, there other signs lead to spring with many different trees blooming all at once especially birch and oaks trees causing coughing, wheezing, sneezing, snorting and itching.
-Outdoor allergy triggers include tree pollen, weed pollen, grass pollen and mold spores.
-The tree pollen count is currently high with mold and grass following right behind in second and third place.
-What’s an allergy suffer to do now that spring is here?
+Every morning, my car reminds me that spring is here, with the green powder (pollen) covering the entire vehicle.
+In addition, their other signs lead to spring with many different trees blooming all at once, primarily birch and oak trees, causing coughing, wheezing, sneezing, snorting, and itching.
+Outdoor allergy triggers include tree pollen, weed pollen, grass pollen, and mold spores.
+The tree pollen count is currently high, with mold and grass following right behind in second and third place.
+What’s an allergy sufferer to do now that spring is here?

 Natural Remedies to combat high pollen counts: